Lectrum/breakpoints-json/README.md

 ## Contributing

-If you want to suggest an improvement of our package fell free to fork this repo.
+If you want to suggest an improvement of our package feel free to fork this repo.
 In order to run tests execute the following in terminal: npm test.
 And then send us PR.
 It is a very good possibility to receive plus 100 to your karma and you'll help us a lot.